The 2D Muskat Problem I: Local Regularity on the Half-plane, Plane, and Strips

-The term $-(0,\rho)$ models downward motion of denser regions of the fluid due to gravity and $p$ is the fluid pressure, needed to obtain a divergence-free $u$.
-In the case of the Muskat problem, motion of the fluid interface (which is a subset of $\partial\Omega_t$) determines the full dynamic, so only the value of $u$ on this interface is relevant.
+The term $-(0,\rho)$ models downward motion of denser regions of the fluid due to gravity (with $0$ the zero vector in one fewer dimensions than ${\bf x}$) and $p$ is the fluid pressure, caused by incompressibility and used to obtain a divergence-free $u$.
+In the case of the Muskat problem, motion of the fluid interface $\partial\Omega_t$ determines the full dynamic, so only $u$ on it is relevant.

-In two spatial dimensions, these models have been studied extensively on the whole plane $\bbR^2$, including in most of the references below.
-In particular, local regularity for the Muskat problem was proved in the class of fluid interfaces that are graphs of functions from $H^3(\bbR)$ \cite{CorGanMuskat} (as well as from $H^2(\bbR)$ \cite{CGS}; see also \cite{SCH} for an earlier result for near-flat interfaces), as long as the lighter fluid lies above the heavier one (i.e., in the {\it stable regime}, when the Rayleigh-Taylor condition \cite{Rayleigh, SafTay} is satisfied).
-This is the best result one can hope for in Sobolev spaces because the problem is ill-posed if the interface is in the unstable regime at any point, with the heavier fluid lying above the lighter one \cite{SCH, CorGanMuskat} (except in the space of analytic interfaces \cite{CCFGL}).
-The question whether the latter situation can develop from a global lighter-above-heavier configuration, via interface {\it overturning}, was answered in the affirmative in \cite{CCFGL} (overturning was studied in many other papers, both analytically and numerically, see e.g. \cite{BCG, GomGra, CGZ, CGZ2,CCFG}).
-This work therefore provided an example of finite time breakdown of local well-posedness for the Muskat problem on $\bbR^2$.
-Moreover, since it was shown in \cite{CCFGL} that solutions with initial interfaces from $H^4(\bbR)$ instantly become analytic and remain such until they turn over (if they do), it follows that overturning is the only mechanism for breakdown of local well-posedness on $\bbR^2$ (at least in $H^4(\bbR)$, although instant smoothing is known to occur even for initial interfaces with corners \cite{GGNP, GGHP}).
-We also note that other works studied the Muskat problem in settings with surface tension and for fluids with distinct viscosities (see, e.g., \cite{EscMat,CCG}).
+In two spatial dimensions, which is the case considered in the present paper, these models have been studied extensively on the whole plane $\bbR^2$ during the last two decades and we refer the reader to the reviews \cite{GanRev, GraLaz} for an overview of the literature.
+In particular, local regularity for the Muskat problem with arbitrarily large initial data was proved in \cite{CorGanMuskat} in the class of fluid interfaces that are graphs of functions from $H^3(\bbR)$, as long as the lighter fluid lies above the heavier one (i.e., in the {\it stable regime}, when the Rayleigh-Taylor condition \cite{Rayleigh, SafTay} is satisfied).
+Later, such results were obtained for (less regular) interfaces from $W^{2,p}(\bbR)$ for $p>1$ \cite{CGSV}, $H^2(\bbR)$ \cite{Matioc}, $H^{3/2+\eps}(\bbR)$ \cite{Matioc2}, $W^{s,p}(\bbR)$ for $p>1$ and $s\in(1+\frac 1p,2)$ \cite{AbeMat}, $\dot H^1(\bbR)\cap \dot H^{3/2+\eps}(\bbR)$ \cite{AlaLaz}, as well as from the critical spaces $H^{3/2}(\bbR)$ \cite{AlaNgu, AlaNgu2, AlaNgu4} and $C^1(\bbR)\cap L^2(\bbR)$ \cite{CNX} (we note that spaces $\dot W^{1+1/p,p}(\bbR)$ are critical in this setting).
+Meanwhile, stable regime global well-posedness results for small initial data in various spaces appeared in \cite{CGS,SCH,CCGS,CGSV,GGNP, GGHP, Nguyen, Cameron, CorLaz}.
+Many other works also studied the Muskat problem in settings with surface tension and for fluids with distinct viscosities (see, e.g., \cite{EscMat,CCG, Matioc, Matioc2, AbeMat}).